 For more information

-- Health Partners members can also view pharmacy claims, determine financial responsibility for a drug and get other prescription benefit information on our pharmacy portal.
+- Health Partners members can also view pharmacy claims and other prescription benefit information including financial responsibility for a drug and initiate a prior authorization (formulary exception) request on our pharmacy portal.

 Member Relations can also help you: